quality-liquid/cupid_code/Documentation/Manual/dater_manual.md

 2. Get help from the AI chatbot
     - Click the "Plan a date w/ AI" button.
-    - A chat window will pop up prompting your for input about ideas you may have for your date or any information about the person you're going with.
+    - A chat window will pop up prompting you for input about ideas you may have for your date or any information about the person you're going with.
 Send a message responding to this prompt.
     - The AI will send back three ideas for potential dates.
 Respond with 1, 2, or 3 to select one.
     - A form will pop up with the date information filled in for the location and description.
 Enter the date and bugdet to complete the form.
     - Click "Submit" to save the date to your calendar.